mfsiat/Udemy-Angular-Course/README.md

 - basicaly adds logic
 - there are many template syntax in **Angular**
+- here we always should specify the property with its type suppose
+> users: User[]
+- here this means that **users** is User[] type and the bracket means it is an array
 - for **ngFor**
 ```html
 <!-- here we are looping through the users array